The page may not load correctly.

 The validity period of your Dr.Web license can also be viewed in the License Manager on Doctor Web’s site..

-!
-In such situations, due to the specific features of the Android OS, it's impossible to employ the standard features of ANY anti-virus to neutralise Trojans because, just like any other application, an anti-virus installed on a non-root device does not have administrative privileges: Dr.Web can detect malicious programs that get into the Android system directory, but it is not authorised to remove them.
+Due to the specific features of the Android OS, it's impossible to employ the standard features of ANY anti-virus to neutralise trojans in the system memory because, just like any other application, an anti-virus installed on a non-root device does not have administrative privileges: Dr.Web can detect malicious programs that get into the Android system directory, but it is not authorised to remove them.
+In addition, the quarantine option is not available for them (or for any other installed application).

 Start Dr.Web for Android.
 In the subsequent window go to the SpIDer Guard section and check if the Monitor is enabled and protects the system message is displayed.
 If it is, the anti-virus protects your device.
 If the message is Monitor disabled, the monitor is not running.
 Tap the monitor indicator button.